Other ways to pay for dentistry.

 While not a member, you have root canal treatment initiated by a dentist who is a service provider for a plan.
 If you then join that program (during the time frame during which your tooth is being treated), you will not qualify for a discount for that procedure.

-- Procedure categories: Preventive, Basic, Major
+- Procedure categories: Preventive, Basic & Major dental services.

-- Common policy limitations and restrictions.
+- Common policy limitations and restrictions. - Wait periods, pre-existing conditions, benefit caps.

-- Assistance programs.
+- Assistance programs. - Aid for people in need.